 The TDK Code of Conduct states that "The TDK Group will continue to respect human rights, comply with relevant laws and regulations and international rules, and discharge its social responsibility with a strong sense of ethical values for the purpose of creating a sustainable society."
 To this end, the TDK Code of Conduct requires respect for human rights, and we specifically prohibit any form of forced labor including human trafficking in our supply chains.
 The TDK Group Policy on Human Rights was formulated in 2016.
-Based on the framework of the UN Guiding Principles on Business and Human Rights, TDK promotes the correct understanding and awareness of human rights issues, not only within the business operations of the TDK Group itself but also throughout the value chain.
-We expect our business partners and suppliers to understand and support the TDK Group Policy on Human Rights, and we also include the prohibition of forced labor in the TDK Supplier Code of Conduct and require our business partners and suppliers to comply with it.
+Based on the framework of the UN Guiding Principles on Business and Human Rights, TDK promotes the correct understanding and awareness of human rights issues, not only within the business partners and suppliers to understand and support the TDK Group Policy on Human Rights, and we also include the prohibition of forced labor in the TDK Supplier Code of Conduct and require our business partners and suppliers to comply with it.